Harald Hardrada: Personal life

 Harald is described by Snorri Sturluson to have been physically "larger than other men and stronger".
 It is said that he had light hair, a light beard, and a long "upper beard" (moustache), and that one of his eyebrows was somewhat higher situated than the other.
 He also reportedly had big hands and feet, and could measure five ells in height.
 It is not known whether Snorri's description of Harald's physical appearance actually represents historical facts.
 The tall stature of Harald is also substantiated by a story that relates that before the Battle of Stamford Bridge, Harold Godwinson offered Tostig back the earldom of Northumbria, and Harald "six feet of the ground of England, or perhaps more seeing that he is taller than most men" (according to Henry of Huntingdon) or "six feet of English ground, or seven feet as he was taller than other men" (according to Snorri Sturluson).

 Harald himself composed skaldic poetry.
 According to Lee M. Hollander, composing poetry was normal for Norwegian kings, but Harald was the only one who "showed a decided talent."
+His preoccupation with the poetic form may have motivated him to give privileged attention to Icelanders, and particularly Icelandic skalds.
+He is portrayed as a man very concerned with the way that his image will be presented and memory shaped.
 According to one poem, Harald had mastered a number of activities that were considered sports in the Viking Age, in addition to poetry, brewing, horse riding, swimming, skiing, shooting, rowing and playing the harp.
 The sagas state that Harald and his Varangians at least once took a break during the siege of a town to enjoy sports.

+Religion

 With regards to religion, Harald had, according to DeVries, a "religious inclination towards Christianity" and was "publicly close to the Christian Church", although he was influenced by the Eastern Christian culture of Kievan Rus' (Garderike) and the Byzantine Empire, having spent most of his life there.
 He was clearly interested in advancing Christianity in Norway, which can be seen by the continued building and improvement of churches throughout his reign.
 Despite this, DeVries notes that Harald's "personal morality appears not to have matched the Christian ideal", citing his marriage arrangements.

+Harald used the Raven banner, originally a symbol of Odin, who was often depicted accompanied by two ravens named Huginn and Muninn.